Nassim6557/Roblox-Creation/README.md

 to be discussed with the client

-I haven't made any 3D models, animations, or UI icons.
+I haven't made any 3D models, animations, or UI icons in this Video.
 # Inventory System
 https://youtu.be/I1r350OMAdM